muruthimartin/SendIT/README.md

 ## SendIT

-Send-IT is a courier service that helps users deliver parcels to different destinations.
-Send-IT provides courier quotes based on weight categories.
+SendIT is a courier service that helps users deliver parcels to different destinations.
+SendIT provides courier quotes based on weight categories.

 ## Required Features